limitlessloop/vets.gov-status/scripts/migration_status/VBMS.md

 Decision finalized: migrate to cloud, decommission obsolete / duplicate system, or waiver (stay as is)     | Complete     | CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)          |      | Not CAS, but others? (note to kelly to ask DSVA)
-Approved architecture by ITOPs              |      | ask Gary / Chris Intake checklist 100% completed               |      |
+Approved architecture by ITOPs              |      | ask Gary / Chris Intake checklist 100% completed               |      | Checklist in development by CAS
 COMPLETED ALL OIT Intake Tasks                 |  RED    | No VIPR ID; should this be broken into smaller projects given size?

 ### ECSO / VAEC Detailed Migration Planning